-Prior to my trip, I have known of the elevation, the cliff and the scaring busing adventure.
+Prior to my trip, I have known of the elevation, the cliff, and the scary busing adventure.
 I had a good share of nightmares that I either fell on the cliff or I was shaken out of the bus and went straight down to the ocean…

-The scenery at Amalfi coast is more dramatic than Tuscany and the varieties are better for photography.
-The beauty in Tuscany is natural, peaceful and comforting while Amalfi Coast forces you to breath harder and desire bigger.
+The scenery at the Amalfi coast is more dramatic than in Tuscany and the varieties are better for photography.
+The beauty in Tuscany is natural, peaceful, and comforting while Amalfi Coast forces you to breathe harder and desire bigger.
 The Mediterranean blue water is screaming at you wherever you go and it provides the most gorgeous backdrop for the landscape.
 Everywhere you go, you see the blue.
-Wherever you stop, you are looking down the water.
+Wherever you stop, you are looking down at the water.
 In the beginning, I could feel the tremble on my feet, but it got better every day.

-Italian’s intricate architecture is undoubtedly enriched by its impressive history.
-To me, the residential houses are particularly charming in respect of its appearance and how they were built – one next to the other and one on top of the other.
+Italy’s intricate architecture is undoubtedly enriched by its impressive history.
+To me, the residential houses are particularly charming in respect of their appearance and how they were built – one next to the other and one on top of the other.
 It is surely not built under a building ordinance or regulation code.
 They seemed to be established by people’s imminent needs and simultaneous inspirations throughout the centuries.
-Every house has the appeal of its own and they are all so closely attached to each other.
+Every house has an appeal of its own and they are all so closely attached to each other.